EddyCosmology/noise-induced-quintessence/README.md

 # IMPORTANT AUTHOR'S NOTE
 **(Last updated: February 25, 2026)**

 **All quantitative claims about σ_c, the exact location of the transition, and the boundaries of the viable window in early drafts should be considered superseded by the results presented in the most recent PDF versions or future versions, if changed.
-As this is a iteravive work in progress and as better numerical results become available, drafts will be updated to reflect important changes and to preserve transparency and scientific rigor.**
+As this is an active, iteravive project and as better numerical results become available, drafts will be updated to reflect important changes and to preserve transparency and scientific rigor.
+Thank you for your understanding.**

 ## Overview